johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Terminology

 This specification depends on Infra.
-TODO: INFRA
+XXX: INFRA

 Some terms used in this specification are defined in the following standards and specifications:

 * HTTP {{HTTPSEM}}
-* URL TODO: URL
+* URL XXX: URL

-The terms "user agent", "client", "server", "proxy", and "origin server" have the same meaning as in the HTTP/1.1 specification ({{HTTPSEM}}, Section 3).

-The request-host is the name of the host, as known by the user agent, to which the user agent is sending an HTTP request or from which it is receiving an HTTP response (i.e., the name of the host to which it sent the corresponding HTTP request).

-The term request-uri refers to "target URI" as defined in Section 7.1 of
-{{HTTPSEM}}.

-Two sequences of octets are said to case-insensitively match each other if and only if they are equivalent under the i;ascii-casemap collation defined in
-{{RFC4790}}.

-The term string means a sequence of non-NUL octets.

-The terms "active browsing context", "active document", "ancestor navigables", "container document", "content navigable", "dedicated worker", "Document", "inclusive ancestor navigables", "navigable", "opaque origin", "sandboxed origin browsing context flag", "shared worker", "the worker's Documents", "top-level traversable", and "WorkerGlobalScope" are defined in {{HTML}}.

-The term "request", as well as a request's "client", "current url", "method", "target browsing context", and "url list", are defined in {{FETCH}}.

-The term "non-HTTP APIs" refers to non-HTTP mechanisms used to set and retrieve cookies, such as a web browser API that exposes cookies to scripts.
+A **non-HTTP API** is a non-HTTP mechanisms used to set and retrieve cookies, such as a web browser API that exposes cookies to JavaScript.

-The term "top-level navigation" refers to a navigation of a top-level traversable.

 ## Syntax Notation